 Methods based on anomalies from the EM are chosen in order to compare results despite different biases in historical and future mean climate states.
-It can, however, not be ruled out that differences in the variability may originate from mean state biases of the
+It can, however, not be ruled out that differences in the variability may originate from mean state biases of the models.

-- 380 models.
 CRCM for example shows much higher precipitation sums than the other two ensembles, leading to higher variability in absolute terms.
-The normalization with the ensemble mean is covering these differences in absolute amounts.
-In the end it largely depends on the definition of variability: is one interested in absolute deviations [mm] or in the fluctuations in relative terms [%]?
+The normalization with the ensemble mean covers these differences in absolute amounts.
+In the end it largely depends on the definition of variability: is one interested in absolute deviations (mm) or in the fluctuations in relative terms (%)?
 Results are sensitive to a relative versus an absolute definition or vice versa.
 The relative approach has the advantage that it allows for a fair comparison of models with different mean precipitation amounts.
-This is also why a recent publication by Giorgi et al. - 385 (2019) gave preference to the relative definition, for example.
+This is also why a recent publication by Giorgi et al. (2019) gave preference to the relative definition, for example.

-The scatter plots of projected changes for seasonal temperature and precipitation (Figure 2 and Figure 3) show both agreement and dissent, but usually at least two of the three models show similar ranges for one variable.
-Better agreement might be possible when comparing the data sets not for a fixed period, but for periods with the same global warming level in each driving GCM.
+The scatterplots of projected changes for seasonal temperature and precipitation (Figs. 2 and 3) show both agreement and dissent, but usually at least two of the three models show similar ranges for one variable.
+Better agreement might be possible when comparing the data sets not for a fixed period but for periods with the same global warming level in each driving GCM.

-- 390 We find that the large ensembles analysed here generally represent observed IAV correctly, but care needs to be taken during the analysis for specific regions and indicators.
-Both cases of many individual members showing higher and lower variability compared to observational IAV can be found for all ensembles for specific indicators and regions.
-However, the single observed realization of historical climate makes it difficult to evaluate systematic errors of the ensembles, as the E-OBS distribution is not necessarily representative for the perfectly-sampled IAV.
-It would be interesting to compare large ensembles against an observational large - 395 ensemble as proposed by McKinnon and Deser (2018) to better see systematic deficiencies of large ensembles compared to observations.
+We find that the large ensembles analyzed here generally represent observed IAV correctly, but care needs to be taken during the analysis for specific regions and indicators.
+Cases of many individual members showing both higher and lower variability compared to observational IAV can be found for all ensembles for specific indicators and regions.
+However, the single observed realization of historical climate makes it difficult to evaluate systematic errors of the ensembles, as the E-OBS distribution is not necessarily representative of the perfectly sampled IAV.
+It would be interesting to compare large ensembles against an observational large ensemble as proposed by McKinnon and Deser (2018) to better see systematic deficiencies of large ensembles compared to observations.